-Rest Time - All children who are in the program for more than 5 hours per day are required to have a rest period.
+Rest Time - All children who are in the program are required to have a rest period.
 Pick-ups and drop offs are discouraged during rest time.
 If you need to pick-up your child early or drop off your child late, please arrange with your child's teacher an appropriate time to do so.
-Mats will be provided and parents will need to provide a twin fitted sheet, blanket, and pillow The sheet and blanket will need to be taken home on Friday and returned clean on Monday.
-A soft sleep toy may be brought if needed.
+Mats will be provided and parents will need to provide a twin fitted sheet, blanket, and pillow for the toddlers.
+The sheet and blanket will need to be taken home on Friday and returned clean on Monday.
+Infant cribs will be provided with a fitted sheet for Infant classroom.
+No blankets are allowed in cribs; children may wear an open arm sleep sack.

 Photographs - From time to time, officials of Elizabeth School District may photograph, videotape, audiotape, interview or create other electronic images or likenesses of your Child about or during an activity.
 The photographs, video, sound recordings and other electronic images may be used for a variety of educational, institutional, scientific or informational purposes.
 The permission for photographs, videos, audio and electronic images is included in your registration packet and must be submitted at the time of registration.
+This program will also use Tadpoles for daily communication which will include daily photos.